This document lists categorized answers and questions with links to the relevant documentation.

 On startup, the Recursor uses root hints to resolve the names and addresses of the root name servers and puts the record sets found into the record cache.
 This is needed to be able to resolve names, as the recursive algorithm starts at the root (using cached data) and then tries to resolve delegations until it finds the name servers that are authoritative for the domain in question.

-If the hint-file is not set, it wil use a compiled-in table as root hints.
+If the hint-file is not set, Recursor will use a compiled-in table as root hints.

-Periodically, based on the max-cache-ttl, the Recursor will refetch the root data using data in its cache.
-If that does not succeed, it wil fall back to using the root hints to fill the cache with root data.
+Periodically, based on the max-cache-ttl, the Recursor will refetch the root data using data in its cache by doing a .
+NS query.
+If that does not succeed, it will fall back to using the root hints to fill the cache with root data.
 Prior to version 4.7.0, the period for re-fetching root data was max-cache-ttl divided by 12, with a minimum of 10 seconds.
 Starting with version 4.7.0, the period is adaptive, starting at 80% of max-cache-ttl, reducing the interval on failure.